-Computing and applied mathematics combines computer science and statistics with applied mathematics.
-The program will enable you to make predictions through modeling, analysis, algorithm development, and simulation.
+Computing and applied mathematics combines computer science and statistics with applied mathematics, enabling you to make predictions through modeling, analysis, algorithm development, and simulation.

-Computing and applied mathematics can be applied to a variety of subjects.
-In medicine and biology it can be used to predict the course of diseases, to study the brain by mapping neurons or sequence genes.
+Use your computing and applied mathematics degree to predict the course of diseases, to study the brain by mapping neurons or sequence genes.
 Businesses and government utilize it for strategic planning and data mining.
-Even the entertainment industry uses computational mathematics for use in computer animation and digital imaging!
+Even the entertainment industry uses computational mathematics for use in computer animation and digital imaging.

-The college requirement for a Senior Comprehensive Examination is met by completing an extended independent study project on an unfamiliar topic.
-A faculty member will be there to supervise your progress and provide aid where needed.
+In addition to your courses and internships, you'll complete an extended independent study project on an unfamiliar topic.
+A faculty member supervises your progress and provides advice where needed.
 The project culminates in the public presentation of a written paper of the results of the study.
-Questioning by a faculty committee, including the faculty advisor and the seminar instructor will follow.
-The paper also serves as the final submission for the Advanced Writing portfolio.

 Recent alumnae are attending graduate schools such as Iowa State, Loyola, University of Chicago, and the University of Missouri-Columbia.
 Career opportunities exist in critical industries such as aerospace, engineering, electronics, biology, and medicine.